geyingli/unif/docs/tutorial.md

 ### 3. Transfer learning

+#### 3.1 Load Checkpoint

-If you already have a pretrained checkpoint but fail to load into UNIF modules, a simple way can help if the failing is owed to the difference in name scope.
+If you already have a pretrained checkpoint, but fail to load into UNIF modules simply because they have different name scope, a straight method can help:

 ```python
 # Check fail loaded variables.